E-commerce

 Status emails, clear tracking page

-Indicators and reading over time
+Indicators and trends over time

-Rhythm, ownership and transparency
+Rhythm, property, and transparency

 Close the loop on the client side

-The most fragile part of an internal loop is often communication: teams know what has changed, but customers do not make the connection to their reports.
-Plan for concise, verifiable messages: “We have clarified the delivery timelines shown at the shipping stage following your feedback” is better than a vague statement about “continuous improvement.”
+The most fragile part of an internal feedback loop is often communication: teams know what has changed, but customers do not connect it to their reports.
+Plan for clear, verifiable messages: « We clarified the delivery-stage timeframes displayed following your feedback » is better than a vague statement about « continuous improvement ».
 On public channels (reviews, social media), a structured response to recurring criticism shows that the issue is being addressed beyond the individual case.

 Personal data and legal limits